Grief and Loss

 You may be on your psychological and actual knees.

-You are struggling to do the basic things or doing them on robot mode.
+You are struggling to do the basic things or doing them on

 You may have children to care for and work to show up to.